Philadelphia Micro Wedding Photographer

 As a Philadelphia micro wedding photographer, I know how much thought and consideration went into choosing your wedding date.
 Maybe it’s your grandparent’s wedding anniversary.
 The day you were engaged.
 Or perfect numerology.
 You chose it for a reason.
 And you can totally keep it with a micro wedding.

 A micro wedding is like a tiny house, but for weddings, and can be the perfect solution for abiding by regulations around social distancing and the size of gatherings.
 An intimate ceremony with your family and your best friends.
 Your people, watching you get married to your person.
-And someone close to you can even be ordained online to help keep the gathering size within the legal limits.

 It can be a simple church ceremony, a small backyard wedding with a few cocktails or craft beers after, or anything you can imagine.
 Cousins, aunts, and other distant relatives and friends can live stream your wedding ceremony on Zoom, Skype, or another video conferencing apps.
 You can even have a big reception later, when coronavirus has calmed down.